GEIGEIGEIST/KLOR/README.md

 ## CASE

 [Here](/case/) are the case files for the KLOR.
-There is an acrylic case and a 3D print case (which uses acrylic too) for every layout.
+There is an acrylic case and a 3D printed case (which uses acrylic too) for every layout.

 ## FIRMWARE